 17 How long, LORD, will you look on?

-Rescue me from their roaring,

-my precious life from the lions.
+Rescue me from their roaring, my precious life from the lions.

-18 I will then give you thanks in the great congregation,

-and praise you before many people.
+18 I will then give you thanks in the great congregation, and praise you before many people.

-19 Suffer not those to rejoice over me

-who are falsely my foes,

-suffer not those who without cause abhor me
+19 Suffer not those to rejoice over me who are falsely my foes, suffer not those who without cause a suffer not those who without cause abhor me to wink with the eye.

-20 For it is not peace that they speak of those who are quiet in the land;
+20 For it is not peace that they speak

+of those who are quiet in the land;

 but treacherous charges they plot.

 21 With wide open mouths they shout,

-'Hurrah!
+"Hurrah!
 Hurrah!

-With our own eyes we saw it.'
+With our own eyes we saw it."